 Using Fifth Night Free to Boost Your Value

-When you book four nights at an SPG property using points, you'll get the fifth night free!
-If you're thinking four days at the parks is enough time (and money), consider taking the fifth day for a resort day.
+When you book four nights at a Marriott property using points, you'll get the fifth night free!
+If you're thinking four days at the parks is enough time (and money), consider taking the fifth day for a no parks day.
 Near the Boardwalk and Fantasia Gardens you're perfectly placed for a fun day!

 Booking The Swan and Dolphin With Points

-1. Log on to your Starwood Preferred Guest Account
+1. Log on to your Marriott / Starwood Rewards Account

 2. Search for your hotel and dates

-We've chosen five nights at the Walt Disney World Dolphin for this booking.
+We've chosen one night at the Walt Disney World Swan for this booking.